SanjinKurelic/MeetingInfoWPF/README.md

 Install-Package MeetingInfoDatabase -Source <path_to_package>
 ```

+**Before running the project install fonts located in "fonts" directory.**

 ### Running

 When you run the project, you should be presented with the following screen.